yutaasakura96/YA-JS30/project1/readme.md

 - `assets/`: Folder containing the images and cover art for the player.

 ## Future Improvements
-- Add shuffle and repeat functionality to shuffle through songs and repeat the current track.
 - Add more dynamic song data by integrating with the Spotify API or SoundCloud API (https://developers.soundcloud.com/docs).
 - Implement volume control.
 - Add playlist functionality where users can create and save their own playlists.